Fail with class

 Proper solution

-package name suggests it contains yet another monad transformer FailT
+package name suggests it contains yet another monad transformer FailT, which, as it

 λ> import Control.Monad.Trans.Fail.String (runFail)